MichaelCade/project_pace/readme.md

-## Deploying a simple Kubernetes cluster on your local machine
+## Deploying a Kubernetes cluster on your local machine

 This walkthrough enables you to deploy a Kubernetes cluster on your local workstation along with a Data Service (MySQL) and Kasten K10 to focus on Data Management of your Data Services.